arrogantrabbit/ai-storj-node-web-monitor/README.md

 *   **Detailed Analysis:** View breakdowns by satellite, transfer size, top error types, and most frequently accessed pieces.
 *   **Remote Monitoring:** A purpose-built, lightweight log forwarder enables smooth, high-fidelity monitoring even when the dashboard is run on a separate machine.
 *   **Efficient Architecture:** Built with modern Python `asyncio` and `watchdog` for minimal impact on your storagenode's performance.
+*   **Historical Log Ingestion:** A one-time ingestion mode to pre-populate the database from existing log files, providing immediate historical context.

 ## Prerequisites

-1.  **Python Environment:** Python 3.11+ and a modern package manager like `uv` or `pip` are required.
-The scripts are self-bootstrapping and will install dependencies automatically when run with a compatible tool.
+1.  **Python Environment:** Python 3.9+ is required.
+The scripts are self-bootstrapping and will install dependencies automatically when run with a compatible tool like `uv` or `pip`.
 2.  **GeoIP Database:** The application uses the MaxMind GeoLite2 City database to map IP addresses to physical locations for the heatmap.
     *   Download the free database from the [MaxMind website](https://www.maxmind.com/en/geolite2/signup).
     *   After signing up, download the `GeoLite2-City.mmdb` file.